 Tobacco use is the leading cause of premature death in the U.S. Evidence further demonstrates that repeated use of tobacco products will result in a behavioral dependency and for some; a physical addiction to nicotine.
 The Gloucester Board of Health has developed regulations (PDF) designed to reduce involuntary exposure of nonsmokers to tobacco smoke and to prohibit access of tobacco products to minors.
 A permit (PDF) is needed for any retail business to sell tobacco in Gloucester.

 On November 2, 2017, the Board of Health adopted changes to the "Regulation of the City of Gloucester Board of Health Restricting the Sale of Tobacco Products".
-(PDF) The new regulations will take effect May 1, 2018.
+(PDF) The new regulations took effect May 1, 2018.

 These changes include, but are not limited to: